 The Chronicle includes local organisational and social news (including family announcements and photographs of simchas), editorial material, commentary on local and international issues and columns of a lighter nature.
 Advertising includes both commercial and classifieds.

 Who we are

-The Cape Jewish Chronicle was established in November 1984, with editor Irma Chait holding the position for 26 years.
+The Cape Jewish Chronicle was established in November 1984, with Irma Chait holding the position of editor for 26 years.
 Irma retired at the end of 2010 and was succeeded by Tali Feinberg who ran the paper until the end of 2014.
 The July 2007 issue was the 250th Anniversary issue.
 It featured the usual content plus some special features and photographs, including a history of the paper.